thoas/picfit/README.rst

 Resize
 ------

-Resize resizes the image to the specified width and height and returns the transformed image.
+Resize the image to the specified width and height and returns the transformed image.
 If one of width or height is 0, the image aspect ratio is preserved.